Montréal cultural calendar

 DANCE

 Founded in 1999 in the Plateau-Mont-Royal, the multi-disciplinary programming of “The MAI” (Montréal, arts interculturels) promotes hybrid and innovative practices in dance, theatre, visual arts, speech arts, performance.
-Dance-related highlights include the street-dance theatre of Beat Matched by the cross-disciplinary artist group Catch Step (March 11 to 14).
+Dance-related highlights include the inter-disciplinary Entre-Deux (June 3 to 6).

 CLASSICAL STAGE